SovereignShop/plexus/README.md

 ## Hulls

 Hulls are often a great way to transform between cross sections.
-Hulls in plexus are applied in a stack-like fashion to the previous two cross sections:
+You can wrap any sequence of extrusions in a hull form to make a convex hull out of those segments:

 ``` clojure
 (-> (extrude